Chemical Engineering BEng (Hons) or MEng – 2020 entry

 Combining exceptional facilities with teaching from research-active academics, this course will prepare you for a fulfilling career in the chemical and process industries.

 Surrey is one of the few universities in the world offering you the chance to experience the complete chemical engineering process.
 Our new £1.7m chemical engineering facility includes a fully-operational pilot process plant, allowing you to use industry-quality equipment.

 What you will study

 Designed to keep pace with current chemical engineering issues, our courses combine traditional chemical engineering topics with multidisciplinary design, biochemical engineering and sustainability.

 You’ll be taught by prize-winning academics and will develop a strong base of knowledge that’s relevant across the chemical and petrochemical industries.

 Students on our MEng course may take part in a multidisciplinary project which sees you work together with other engineers across the university.

-You can apply to study for either a BEng or MEng (Masters of Engineering).
+You can apply to study for either a BEng or MEng (Master of Engineering).
 The MEng builds on the BEng programme with a masters year, and is a direct route to a masters qualification.
 Depending on your progress, you may have the option to switch to a BEng or MEng during your studies.
 Find out more about the benefits of an integrated masters degree.